-(1) Reflects the grant date fair value for each named executive officer's stock option awards, computed in accordance with Financial Accounting Standards Board, Accounting Standards Codification Topic 718, Stock Compensation.
-These values have been determined based on the assumptions set forth in Note 11 to our

-Outstanding Equity Awards as of December 31, 2014
+(2) Reflects the grant date fair value for each named executive officer's stock option awards, computed in accordance with Financial Accounting Standards Board, Accounting Standards Codification Topic 718, Stock Compensation.
+These values have been determined based on the assumptions set forth in Note 12 to our consolidated financial statements included in our 2016 Annual Report on Form 10-K. See "Outstanding Equity Awards as of December 31, 2016" below, for a description of those stock option awards.